The Monthly Business Services Indicators

 A. Leading indicator series

 Figure 3.
-The annual growth rate of Transportation and Storage GDP and business cycle trend, 2020Q1~2023Q1
+The annual growth rate of Transportation and Storage GDP and business cycle trend, 2020Q1~2024Q2

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 4.
-Annual growth rate and cyclical trend of Private Real Fixed Capital formation, 2020Q1~2023Q1
+Annual growth rate and cyclical trend of Private Real Fixed Capital formation, 2020Q1~2024Q2

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 5.
-Annual growth rate and cyclical trend of net trade in Services Revenue and Expenditure, 2020Q1~2023Q1
+Annual growth rate and cyclical trend of net trade in Services Revenue and Expenditure, 2020Q1~2024Q2

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 d.
-Initial Acceptance of Unemployment Benefits (inverted) indicates a downward trend, suggesting a continued slowdown in overall labor demand.
+Initial Acceptance of Unemployment Benefits (inverted) indicates that the overall pressure on labor demand is continuing to ease.

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 e.
-Net Entry Rate of Employees in the Commercial Services Industry has reached its peak and is now declining, affecting the continued expansion of employment.
+Net Entry Rate of Employees in the Commercial Services Industry has reached its lowest point in January last year, and rise all the way, indicating that there is a mild expansion in employment demand in the Service Industry.

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 An indicator is the annual growth rate of the actual Stock Price Index.
 It turned negative in May 2022, and the decline continued to expand, with a drop of over 30% in September.
-In December and January 2023, the decline remained in double digits at -24.7% and -19.2%, respectively.
-Subsequently, the negative growth rates were in single digits, with February, March, and April recording -8.4%, -2.84%, and -3.9% respectively.
+In December and January 2023, the decline remained in double digits at -24.73% and -19.16%, respectively.
+Subsequently, the negative growth rates turned to single digits.
+The index has been fluctuating within single-digit ranges since May 2023 until July 2024, indicating that its trend is still experiencing relatively mild fluctuations.
+However, the decline is noticeably slowing down, and there is hope for a prompt return to stable recovery.

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 9.
-Annual growth rate and cyclical trend of real GDP of Finance and Insurance Sector, 2020Q1~2023Q1
+Annual growth rate and cyclical trend of real GDP of Finance and Insurance Sector, 2020Q1~2024Q2

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan